KkapKane/pallet_town/README.md

 ![MaterialUI](https://img.shields.io/badge/Material--UI-%230081CB.svg?style=for-the-badge&logo=material-ui&logoColor=white)
 ![Visual Studio Code](https://img.shields.io/badge/Visual%20Studio%20Code-0078d7.svg?style=for-the-badge&logo=visual-studio-code&logoColor=white)
 <br>
+Made with the help of the Pokemon API which can be found [here](https://pokeapi.co/)
 <br>

 # Description

 <h4> A Pokemon multi-step wizard app that guides user through the early stages of a pokemon game and informs them about the world of Pokemon!
-Pokdex is also included at the end of the "game" </h4>
+Pokdex is also included at the end of the game. </h4>

 <h2> </h2>